hkuspace-pu/project-submission-group-10/Mockups/revised/readme.md

 # <div align="center"> Revised Mockups from Low-fidelty</div>

+Completed by Rishi Uttam
-### After various qukck and dirty testing from our Low-fidelty mockups and after some usability studies, Rishi prepared this Medium Fidelty Mockup.
+### After various quick and dirty testing from our Low-fidelty mockups and after some usability studies, Rishi prepared this Medium Fidelty Mockup.

 ### Over view